|

 Picture: Polianthes tuberosa

-Source: Wikimedia commons
+Source: Wikimedia commons |

-To summon all up, MPG Tubéreuse is green floral scent accented by tuberose although there is a hefty dose of jasmine too.
+To summon all up, MPG Tubéreuse is a green floral scent accented by tuberose although there is a hefty dose of jasmine too.
 The scent is not an equally distinct and compact tuberose frag such as Annick Goutals Tubéreuse or Frederic Malle Carnal Flower.
 As Tubereuse is not very powerful and it is almost percived as thin in the projection.
 But it fills its place as a retro scent with a clearly nostalgic vibe.
 Tubéreuse is an EDT that fits well wearing during daytime especially for spring and summer.

 Rating: 4